-If you’ve recently read My Brief Breastfeeding Journey you’ll know that I ultimately couldn’t breastfeed due to inadequate supply, most likely caused by having PCOS.
+If you’ve recently read My Brief Breastfeeding Journey you’ll know that I ultimately couldn’t breastfeed due to inadequate supply, most likely caused by having PCOS or from having to have an emergency caesarean and then having sepsis!
+Please don’t leave anti bottle feeding comments on this post as they will be deleted.
+I fully support woman’s choice to choose what she feels is best for her family, but if that makes you angry, try to have kind thoughts and understand a lot of women would love to breastfeed but are unable to, and don’t need your judgement on top of their own personal feelings.
 Although I pumped and fed both breast and formula at first, I needed bottles made from the very first day we were home.
 At first I scoffed at the Tommee Tippee Perfect Prep Machine, thinking it was a decadent waste of money.
 Now I can’t imagine a night without it!

 “A machine to make formula?”
 I thought to myself, “Why?
 You just pop the formula in and some boiling water, shake and let it cool.
-What’s the big deal?“
+What’s the big deal with the Tommee Tippee Perfect Prep Machine?”
+Let’s face it, there are a lot of gimmicky baby products out there, and when I first heard of the Tommee Tippee Prep Machine, I thought it was one of them.
+But after I had my son – what changed?

 The Big Deal about the Tommee Tippee Perfect Prep Machine